-EGR Valve Problems
+EGR Valve Problems on Diesel cars

 As the EGR valve is constantly working with burnt exhaust gases they naturally have high soot content.
 This soot in the gases causes a build-up of carbon deposits around the valve operation area which in turn causes the valve to have a tendency to stick in various positions.
 Also the soot/gas mixture leads to deposits in the inlet manifold compromising performance and the operation of the manifold flaps.